|

 the transformer, the sound is clearer and the range of the

-volume control is better.
+volume control is better, though it isn't nearly as loud.
 This is very easy to do, all you

 need is a wire from the collector of transistor Q2 to the